michelecafagna26/vinvl-visualbackbone/README.md

 ## Model downloading (strongly suggested)

 If not present, the model is automatically downloaded.
-However, *wget is way faster, therefore, it's advised to manually download it*
+However, *it can take a while, so it's advised to manually download it*
 ```bash

 mkdir -p scene_graph_benchmark/models/vinvl